 Applications in the fall term are due by October 15; notifications are sent by November 15.
 Students must notify the YDS Admissions Office of their decision by March 20.
 Applications in the spring term are due by March 1; notifications are sent by March 26.
 Students must notify the YDS Admissions Office of their decision by April 15.
 Current ISM M.A.R. students interested in applying for the third year should contact the ISM Office of Admissions for details.

-Students must include the following items in their applications: (1) address and e-mail address; (2) area of concentration; (3) whether the student is or is not an ISM student; (4) a completed M.A.R. course plan (blank copies are downloadable online, or hard copies are available in the Academic Affairs Office), with anticipated fourth-term courses included; (4) a statement explaining why the student wishes to extend the concentrated M.A.R. program, including the planned course of study for the third year (Ordinarily, it is expected that students will pursue full-time study during the third year.
-If a student wishes to study part-time, the application must indicate how many courses will be taken); (6) a description of the doctoral program to which the student will be applying and how it fits into the statement of interest above; and (6) two letters of recommendation from Yale faculty.
+Students must include the following items in their applications: (1) address and e-mail address; (2) area of concentration; (3) whether the student is or is not an ISM student; (4) a completed M.A.R. course plan (blank copies are downloadable online), with current/anticipated fourth-term courses included; (5) a statement explaining why the student wishes to extend the concentrated M.A.R. program, including the planned course of study for the third year (Ordinarily, it is expected that students will pursue full-time study during the third year.
+If a student wishes to study part-time, the application must indicate how many courses will be taken); (6) a description of the doctoral program to which the student will be applying and how it fits into the statement of interest above; and (7) two letters of recommendation from Yale faculty.
 One of these letters must be from a faculty member in the area of concentration.
 These letters should be sent directly to the Academic Affairs Office.

 Students accepted into the extended year will need to apply for financial aid, and a new award will be calculated.
 The new award will not be based on previous scholarship aid received at YDS.
 The new award will not be based on previous scholarship aid received at YDS, and awards are normally capped at 50% of tuition.
 Federal loan programs will be available, provided that Satisfactory Academic Progress (SAP) is maintained.